 What You Need to Know About the New Coronavirus

-Public health officials around the world have become concerned about a new type of virus first identified in China in December 2019.
-Originally named 2019-novel coronavirus, it has been renamed COVID-19, which stands for corona-virus disease 19.
-Thousands of cases and more than 1,000 deaths have been confirmed.
-People who had traveled to China have spread the illness to several countries, including the United States.
-The virus also has spread from person to person.
-So far, the number of cases outside China remains low.
+Public health officials around the world are concerned about a new type of virus first identified in China in December 2019.
+Originally named 2019-novel coronavirus, the illness has been renamed COVID-19, which stands for corona-virus disease 19.
+The virus that causes COVID-19 is called SARS-CoV-2.
+Many thousands of cases and deaths have been confirmed around the world.
+The virus does spread from person to person, and outbreaks have occurred in a growing number of places, including the United States.
 The U.S. Centers for Disease Control and Prevention (CDC) is actively investigating and providing frequent updates.

 We spoke recently with Eric Sachinwalla, MD, Medical Director of Infection Prevention and Control at Einstein Healthcare Network, about the outbreak.

 Q: What is COVID-19?

 A: COVID-19 is a respiratory illness caused by a new strain of coronavirus.
 Coronaviruses are actually a family of respiratory viruses.
 The common cold is caused by a type of coronavirus.
 There are many different types.
 SARS-CoV-2 is a brand-new virus that we haven’t ever really seen cause infections in humans before.

 A: It does cause severe illness in some people.
 People have unfortunately died from this.
 People who have underlying medical conditions or older people seem to be at higher risk for more severe illness.
 People who are otherwise healthy seem to be able to overcome the infection and recover.
 Right now it seems that the people who are at risk for bad outcomes with flu are the same people that are at risk for bad outcomes with COVID-19.